Solicitor General of Hong Kong

 The Solicitor General of Hong Kong is head of the Legal Policy Division of the Department of Justice (律政司) in Hong Kong.
 He (to date no woman has held the post) is responsible for the development of legal policy, advising the Secretary for Justice (called the Attorney General before 1997) on legal issues, and overseeing the department's staff and legislative programme.

 History

 The position of Solicitor General in Hong Kong was created after the end of World War II.
 The Solicitor General acted as the deputy of the Attorney General and regularly appeared in court.

-In 1979, the roles of Law Draftsman, Law Officer (Civil) and Crown Prosecutor (called from the inception of the position Director of Public Prosecutions) were created and the position of Solicitor General was abolished.
-It was reinstated in 1981 with the Solicitor General being put in charge of legal policy.
+The position was abolished in 1979, but was later reinstated in 1981 as the head of the Legal Policy Division.

 The Secretary for Justice is now assisted by five law officers, namely: